FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/controls/sensors.md

 ![Screen Shot 2019-05-06 at 9.48.09 PM.png](Screen_Shot_2019-05-06_at_9.48.09_PM.png)

 ## Sequence based readings
-You can also read sensors from [sequences](../sequences.md) by using the <span class="fb-step fb-read-pin">READ SENSOR</span> command.
-For more information, see the [read sensor command documentation](doc:sequence-commands#section-read-sensor).
+You can also read sensors from [sequences](../../The-FarmBot-Web-App/sequences.md) by using the <span class="fb-step fb-read-pin">READ SENSOR</span> command.
+For more information, see the [read sensor command documentation](../../The-FarmBot-Web-App/sequences/sequence-commands.md#read-sensor).

 # Deleting sensors
-To delete a sensor, press <span class="fb-button fb-gray">edit</span> and then the sensor's <span class="fb-button fb-red">:fa-minus:</span> button.
+To delete a sensor, press <span class="fb-button fb-gray">edit</span> and then the sensor's <span class="fb-button fb-red"><i class="fa fa-minus"></i></span> button.
 Finish editing by pressing <span class="fb-button fb-gray">back</span>.

 > 📘
 >
 > You cannot delete a sensor that is in-use by a sequence.

 # Hiding the widgets
-If you do not plan to use any sensors, use the **HIDE SENSORS** toggle in the [app settings area](../settings/account-settings.md) to remove the widgets from the controls page.
+If you do not plan to use any sensors, use the **HIDE SENSORS** toggle in the [app settings area](../../The-FarmBot-Web-App/settings/account-settings.md) to remove the widgets from the controls page.